geigi/cozy/README.md

 - developed on Arch Linux and tested under elementaryOS

 ## How can I get it?
-If you're running elementaryOS, you can get cozy here: COMING SOON
+If you're running elementaryOS, you can get cozy here:

 <p align="center">
   <a href="https://appcenter.elementary.io/com.github.geigi.cozy">